usman26392/Technologies-Practice/17-gulp/startup-separate-build/README.md

 # images on production.
-  for ltr convert into webp
-  for rtl convert into webp
+  for ltr convert into webp --> done for rtl convert into webp --> done

+# overview
+separate home sass from inner pages. separete home js from inner pages. about favicon rtl done.(no need to update rtl again and again) about build folder. (for production.)